We left Granada in the fog. It was a hair-raising

 of the reasons to travel all the way to the top of the rock is to see

-I get it over with so that she could move away from the critter (she
+anxious that I get it over with so that she could move away from the

-wasn't really standing close to it in spite of the appearance).
+critter (she wasn't actually standing close to it in spite of the

-They could be aggressive to be sure and were very agile.
-A bit later
+appearance).
+They could be aggressive to be sure and were very

 one jumped on my back from quite a distance away!
 No harm done to me